iva korbar

 Picture

-Young girl Tija was taken close to the groom's house and left on the horse.
-It was considered highly inappropriate for a bride to come down from the horse on her own.
-By doing so, she would bring bad luck to the new family.
-Her selected husband-to-be didn't mind leaving her on the horse the whole day and night.
-So Tija stayed where she was supposed to.
-The horse, on the other hand, didn't mind carrying her all the night, and while freely grazing he took her the across the polje/poje, the karstic field, where she stayed throughout the night, on the horseback, warmed by its warm body.
+According to custom, Tija was taken close to her prospective groom's house and left on the horse, where she was to remain until he came to retrieve her.
+It was highly improper for the bride to dismount the horse on her own, because by doing so, she would bring bad luck to her new family.
+Her husband-to-be left her on the horse the whole day and night, not carrying what might happen to her.
+Tija remained seated on the horse as she was supposed to all night, waiting for her groom to come.
+The horse didn't mind carrying her.
+He took her across the karstic field (polje), as he grazed on the grass growing there.
+Tija stayed on the horse all night, warmed by its body.

 The performance tells a true story dedicated to the unspoken voices of women in karstic cultures, testifying to the ruthlessness and superhuman endurance with which they went through life, as well as the collective pain of the womb that connects us all.
 The artist expressed these voices and their absence, using Croatian sign language, physical theatre, a folk song, and the narration of Tija's experiences.

-An important element in the performance is also the sun-baked yarrow (Achillea millefolium), which the artist holds sealed in her mouth; a prickly bridal bouquet of sun-baked amethyst eryngo (Ernygium amethystinum); a living common whitebeam (Sorbus aria) on which a bridal veil is strung and secured with limestone stones; and a living juniper tree (Juniperus oxycedrus), just some of the plants of the Dinaric karstic fields - poja.
+An important element in the performance was also the sun-baked yarrow (Achillea millefolium), which the artist holds sealed in her mouth; a prickly bridal bouquet of sun-baked amethyst eryngo (Ernygium amethystinum); a living common whitebeam (Sorbus aria) on which a bridal veil is strung and secured with limestone stones; and a living juniper tree (Juniperus oxycedrus), just some of the plants of the Dinaric karstic fields (poja).

 Photography: Eduard Tucaković, Gordan Godec, Iva Korbar